Ranunculus repens or creeping buttercup

 Comments: Both the stems and the leaves of Creeping Buttercup have a cover of fine hairs.

 Habitat: This weed is often found in poorly drained, wet soils, and sunny or shaded areas.
+It favours disturbed and nutrient rich soils.

 For more information on weeds check out our weed ID Chart.